Vilvoorde traffic and parking guidance with ANPR and PGS technology

 From 2021 to 2023

 The accessibility and liveability within the city of Vilvoorde are under mounting pressure due to increasing motorised traffic that has no destination in the city.
 This leads to more congestion and cut-through traffic and slows down public transport.
 The congestion makes the streets look less friendly to soft forms of mobility.
-The city of Vilvoorde wants to invest in an ANPR system that keeps out through freight traffic from the city centre.
-In addition, they want to invest in a smart parking guidance system that directs car traffic with a local destination to recommended parking spaces.
+The city of Vilvoorde wanted to invest in an ANPR system that keeps out through freight traffic from the city centre.
+In addition, they wanted to invest in a smart parking guidance system that directs car traffic with a local destination to recommended parking spaces.